 Search Engine Optimisation (SEO) has long been the backbone of online visibility.
-At its heart lies a simple yet crucial component: keywords.
+At its heart lies a simple yet crucial component: keywords

 Keywords act as the bridge between what people are searching for online and the content you are offering on your website.

-Keywords help search engines, like Google, determine the relevancy of a webpage to a particular search term.
+Keywords help search engines like Google, determine the relevancy of a webpage to a particular search term.

 Short-Tail vs Long-Tail Keywords

-On the other hand, “womens trail running shoes” targets a specific audience looking for a particular type of product.
+On the other hand, “women’s trail running shoes” targets a specific audience looking for a particular type of product.

 Even though it attracts fewer searches each month, the traffic it does receive is highly targeted.